chmlee/ream-doc/content/overview/origin.md

             size: 0.01
 ```

-This is when I started exploring ways to store data in nested structures.
 With this structure, we adhere to the single source of truth principle: attributes of country `Belgium` only ever appear once in the dataset.
 To "flatten" the nested data structure, all we need is [a few lines of code](https://github.com/chmlee/ream-python/blob/master/ream/decode.py#L48-#L86) (not the most elegant solution, but it works).